 - This (among other things) happens at times in the Hong Kong-produced dubs of Transformers Headmasters, Masterforce, and Victory which aired on Malaysian television.

 - The Serbian dub of Tokyo Mew Mew is notorious for having very low production value and poor lip-syncing.
-Some lines are at least 3 seconds off in both "too early" and "too late"!
+Some lines are at least 3 seconds off in both "too early" and "too late".
 It got worse as it went on, although it got better around episode 30.
-Unfortunately, it was not to last, as it got bad again about 10 episodes later!
+Unfortunately, it was not to last.
+It got bad again about 10 episodes later...

-- The Portuguese dub of the second half of the series was also bad with lip syncing, although the voice actors sounded more professional than the Serbian actors (all 4 of them!).
+- The Portuguese dub of the second half of Mew Mew was also bad with lip syncing, although the voice actors sounded more professional than the Serbian actors (all 4 of them!).

 - Speed Racer tended to slip into this.
 Of course, since they only had two days to dub each episode it's a miracle they were able to sync as well as they did.

-- The English dubbed version of Macross: Do You Remember Love? was apparently rumoured to be used as an education tool to teach English.
-It featured an ''eclectic'' bunch of Australian and Hong Kong voice actors.
-See for yourself
+- The English dubbed version of Macross Do You Remember Love was rumored to be used as an education tool to teach English.
+It featured an interesting bunch of Australian and Hong Kong voice actors.
+See for yourself.

-- The old 1978 English dub of The Mystery of Mamo has a lot of lip-syncing issues, likely due to how rushed the production likely was.
+- The old 1978 English dub of The Mystery of Mamo has a lot of lip-syncing issues.

 Film - Animated